Why We Don't Carry Hesco Armor

 We were initially interested in becoming a Hesco dealer in late 2019 to mid 2020 and this is when I really started researching into this topic, reaching out to other members of the industry and piecing together bits and pieces of information myself.
 Hesco has failed 4 NIJ FIT safety audit tests (on the 3610, 3400, 4600 and 4400), subsequent re-tests resulted in the 3610 and 4600 being recalled.
 I don't think most people are aware of how serious this is.

 From speaking to the President of Hesco, Jeremy Gray via email, the 4400 failure was due to an improper heat treat on the armor plate.
 Basically the 4400 is a monolithic piece of Alumina Ceramic with a fiberglass backer.
 They place the backer and the ceramic core in an oven with a sheet of adhesive between the two parts.
 This bonds the backer to the ceramic core and finishes curing/ hardening the Ceramic.
-An improper heat treat can leave inconsistent hardness within the armor plate.
+An improper heat treat can leave inconsistent hardness within the armor plate and cause the backing material to not bond properly to the ceramic.
+This can create air pockets and weaknesses in specific parts of the plate.
 It was deemed that the 4400 was a one off failure.
-However, I have visited the RMA factory, and one thing I noticed was they had pallets full of discarded plates.
+However, I have visited other armor manufacturers, and one thing I noticed was they had pallets full of discarded plates.
 When I asked them what those were from, they told me the majority of them were from improper heat treatments.
 This means this is the most common problem a ceramic plate can face during manufacturing, and proper quality control should catch these issues.
 The 3400 I do not know the circumstances on this failure.
 The model was reinstated, however Hesco replaced it with the 3401 and then the 3402.
 They claim they upgraded the material, but I'm not sure what really happened there.